Dutch bonus cap reform

 Meeting in conference room

-Narrowing the Scope of the Dutch Bonus Cap
+Narrowing the scope of the Dutch bonus cap

-The current Dutch regime applies a strict 20% variable-to-fixed remuneration cap to all individuals working under the responsibility of a Dutch financial undertaking with only a few exceptions - one of the most restrictive frameworks in the EU.
+The current Dutch regime applies a strict 20% variable-to-fixed remuneration cap to all individuals working under the responsibility of a Dutch financial undertaking with only a few exceptions - making it one of the most restrictive frameworks in the EU.
 Under the approved amendment, the 20% cap will only remain applicable to persons whose activities materially affect the risk profile of the financial institution (also referred to as “Identified Staff”).
 This includes executives/C-suite, staff who manage control functions or key business units, and individuals with high compensation.

 All other staff will no longer be subject to the 20% bonus cap.
 This represents a fundamental shift toward an approach that is more in line with broader EU practice.

-Other Material Changes for Non-Identified Staff
+Other material changes for non-Identified Staff

-• the (i) requirement to have 50% non-financial performance criteria for variable remuneration, (ii) disclosure obligation on total annual variable remuneration paid, (iii) restrictions on retention bonuses and (iv) obligation to have a five-year holding period for shares or related financial instruments paid as fixed remuneration will all be removed for non-Identified Staff.
+The (i) requirement to have 50% non-financial performance criteria for variable remuneration, (ii) disclosure obligation on total annual variable remuneration paid, (iii) restrictions on retention bonuses and (iv) obligation to have a five-year holding period for shares or related financial instruments paid as fixed remuneration will all be removed for non-Identified Staff.

-Why the Change?
+Why the change?

 Government and industry evaluations have highlighted that the 20% bonus cap has hindered the ability of Dutch financial institutions to attract and retain talent, particularly in specialised areas such as technology and cybersecurity.
 The cap has also been perceived as a factor deterring financial institutions from establishing operations in the Netherlands.

-Better Alignment with EU Standards
+Better alignment with EU standards

 While the relaxation reduces constraints for large staff populations, it also introduces new compliance considerations, including: